Rakesh-Pawar/Data-Analysis-using-SQL-and-Tableau/README.md

 ![Task 4](https://user-images.githubusercontent.com/112051343/189187999-d8bbc313-83a0-404d-bbea-e2de6dcce967.JPG)

 ### Conclusion:
+- Average salary in sales department maximun and minimum in HR department.
-- Average salary in finance, marketing and sales department is more than other departments.
+- Average Salary of finance, Marketing and sales department is more than the average salary of all departments.
 ---------------------------------
 ## Download Employee_mode dataset from 365 data science [here](https://github.com/UsmanNiazi/365datascience/blob/master/10.%20SQL%20%2B%20Tablue/Excercise%20Files/employees_mod.sql)